tjntomas/MI-Bluetooth-Remote-for-Home-Assistant/README.md

 - HA_EVENT_NAME = "mi_bt_remote" # Arbitrary name of the event that will get fired.
 ````

+Then run the script with sudo python3 bt_remote_event.py to see that it works.
+Sudo is necessary to access the input device.
+Then, in Home Assistant, you can subscribe to the mi_bt_remote event in developer tools.

+Now, set up the script as a daemon by copying the btmon.service file to your service directory, enable the service and start it.
+The daemon need to be run as user root.

-You can then use the events as triggers in automations in Home Assistant.
+You can now use the events as triggers in automations in Home Assistant.